Maidenhead United F.C.

 The club were established in October 1870 and have played at York Road since 1871, making it the 'oldest senior football ground continuously used by the same club'.
 In 1871–72 they were one of the fifteen clubs to play in the inaugural FA Cup.
 The club went on to reach the FA Cup quarter finals three times in the 1870s, before becoming founder members of the Southern League in 1894.
 They subsequently played in the Great Western Suburban League (1904–1922), Spartan League (1922–1939), Corinthian League (1945–1963), Athenian League (1963–1973), Isthmian League (1973–2004), and National League South before returning to the Southern League for a season in 2006–07.
-They played in the National League from 2017 to 2025, returning to the National League South for the current season.
+They played in the National League from 2017 to 2025, when they were relegated back to the National League South.

 History

 Maidenhead Football Club was established in October 1870, with the club's first match played on 17 December 1870 against Windsor Home Park at Bond's Meadow.
 They were one of the fifteen clubs to play in the inaugural FA Cup competition in 1871–72, beating Marlow 2–0 in the first round before losing 3–0 at Crystal Palace.
 The club reached the quarter finals the following season, eventually losing 4–0 to Oxford University.
 The club were quarter-finalists again in 1873–74 – losing 7–0 at Royal Engineers – and 1874–75, when they were beaten 1–0 at Old Etonians.
 Maidenhead Temperance and Boyne Hill both merged into the club in 1891.

 Maidenhead were founder members of the Southern League in 1894, joining Division Two.
 They finished bottom of the division in its inaugural season and again in 1898–99 and 1899–1900, before leaving the league in 1902.
 The club subsequently dropped into the West Berkshire League and the Berks and Bucks League.
 They won the West Berkshire League at the first attempt and were runners-up in 1903–04, before joining the new Great Western Suburban League alongside Maidenhead Norfolkians in 1904.

-Following a meeting in April 1919 Maidenhead Norfolkians merged into the club.
-The newly-united won the Great Western Suburban League in 1919–20, after which the club was renamed Maidenhead United.
-The club were runners-up in the Great Western Suburban League in 1920–21, before joining Division One of the Spartan League in 1922.
-They won the Division One title in 1926–27, before being placed in Division One West in 1928 amidst league reorganisation.
-The club were Division One West runners-up in 1928–29 before being placed in the Premier Division the following season.
+Following a meeting in April 1919 the Maidenhead merged with Norfolkians after both clubs lost seven players during the war.
+The merged club played in black and white shirts to reflect the history of both clubs and subsequently became known as the Magpies.
+They won the Great Western Suburban League in 1919–20, after which the club was renamed Maidenhead United.
+They were runners-up in the Great Western Suburban League in 1920–21, before joining Division One of the Spartan League in 1922.
+The club won the Division One title in 1926–27, before being placed in Division One West in 1928 amidst league reorganisation.
+They were Division One West runners-up in 1928–29 before being placed in the Premier Division the following season.